Stock Exchange: Reading Into Retail Moves

 Holmes: This week I like L Brands (LB), the fashion retailer.
 This stock’s dip since January is the sort of set up I like to see when sniffing out a good deal.
 From the chart below you can see LB is below both its 50- and 200-day moving averages, and has received support at the $43-level.
 The price moving above the 50-day average at $49.81 would be encouraging.
 With limited downside and plenty of upside potential, I hope I’ve brought the humans a solid pick.

 BH: L Brands is a profitable business but it has a lot of debt, and retail will be challenged going forward.
-In particular, L Brands has exposure to “B and C” brick and mortar retail stores, and these spaces will be challenged as the proliferation of online retail continues.
+In particular, L Brands has exposure to “B and C” brick-and-mortar retail stores, and these spaces will be challenged as the proliferation of online retail continues.

 H: What are B and C stores?
 I have to admit I’m not familiar with these terms, or the details of L Brands’ capitalization structure.
 I do know what works for me, however, and this is it!
-Plus, I’ve read that Victoria’s Secret and Bed Bath & Beyond customers, L Brands’ flagships, are some of the most loyal in retail.
+Plus, I’ve read that Victoria’s Secret and Bath & Body customers, L Brands’ flagships, are some of the most loyal in retail.
 That’s good, right?
 Loyalty has to count for something…

 BH: I do believe the company’s brands give it some competitive advantage and allow for premium pricing (Victoria’s Secret and Bath & Body Works account for over 90% of total L Brands sales).
 However, sales fell 6% in June, below consensus estimates, and this feeds into the narrative that all “brick and mortar” stores are going to get “Amazoned.”
 I don’t necessarily believe this narrative is true (plenty of prime location stores will continue to do just fine), but the company’s plans to increase exposure (including “less-than-prime” retail spaces) is concerning.
 L Brands spends a lot of money maintaining its stores and training its employees in order to provide an exceptional customer experience, but brand preferences change over time and less foot traffic to some of its expensive locations doesn’t bode well.

-Some investors may be lured in by L Brands low price-to-earnings ratio, but I suspect it’s low for a reason (i.e. business is facing challenges).
+Some investors may be lured in by L Brands' low price-to-earnings ratio, but I suspect it’s low for a reason (i.e. business is facing challenges).

 BH: Given the choice between L Brands and RH, L Brands seems much healthier, but realistically I am not interested in investing in either one.

 Felix: Broadcom (AVGO) is my pick for the week.
 While it may be hard to see the value of a stock that looks like it’s already on a tear, I’ve done my homework on this one.
 Put plainly, I think it has a long, long way to go.
-Take a look at its 12 month chart and you’ll see what I mean.
-Although I’m focused on the chart, I still know there’s long term growth in semiconductors to beat the band, and the company has excellent cash flow.
+Take a look at its 12-month chart and you’ll see what I mean.
+Although I’m focused on the chart, I still know there’s long-term growth in semiconductors to beat the band, and the company has excellent cash flow.
 Broadcom is showing me it can keep this up.

 BH: I like the amazing long-term growth potential of the semiconductor industry, and in one way or another Broadcom is going to be a part of that (Broadcom differentiates itself as a leader in the design of new capabilities and products where high margins are believed to be attainable).
 However, I have a variety of near-term concerns ranging from the fiercely competitive semiconductor industry, to the company’s high valuation multiples, the delay of the big Brocade (BRCD) deal, and the fact that Broadcom almost has more cash flow than it knows what to do with right now considering its target 50% free cash flow payout ratio (i.e. dividends and share buybacks), which isn’t necessarily all that bad of a problem to have.